 competition in November.
 Sponsored by the National Association for Computing

-competed at the University of North Carolina-Charlotte Model UN conference
+University of North Carolina-Charlotte Model UN conference in October

-in October and the Southern Regional Model UN conference in Atlanta in
+and the Southern Regional Model UN conference in Atlanta in November.

-November.
-Winthrop students took home the most individual and team
+Winthrop students took home the most individual and team awards of any

-awards of any participating institution at the first conference and won
+participating institution at the first conference and won several

 Amanda Leigh Floyd,

 Floyd of Lugoff, S.C., received the Tillman Award at Winthrop

 University’s fall Commencement exercises on Dec.
 14 at Winthrop Coliseum.

 The Tillman Award is the university’s highest academic